kennygrant/bestiary/strings.md

 If you're parsing a float for a currency value, you should store it as an integer cents value, so consider converting the string to a value in cents first, as you will have work to do anyway to strip currency amounts and deal with missing cents.
 You can then parse as an integer and avoid any problems with float calculations.

-## Reading files
+## Reading text files

-You can read an entire file with ioutil..
+You can read an entire file with ioutil, but if the file is large this will use a large amount of memory:

 ```go
 b, err := ioutil.ReadFile("path/to/file")